dsu-cs/csc702_fall2025/Transformer/Ashar-Mike/README.md

 ## Modifications
 The only Hyper Parameters that made much difference were increasing the epochs or the number of heads.
 We were able to get to 92% accuracy with 6 epochs and 16 heads.
-Other modifications did not make much more accuracy.
+Other modifications did not increase the accuracy.